tux234/fleet/handbook/company/product-groups.md

 Our goal is to ensure accuracy and verify that our deployment guides and tutorials are up to date and work as expected, as well as improve the readability, consistency, and simplicity of our documentation – with empathy towards first-time users.

 See [Writing documentation](https://fleetdm.com/handbook/marketing#writing-documentation) for writing guidelines, and don't hesitate to reach out to [#g-digital-experience](https://fleetdm.slack.com/archives/C01GQUZ91TN) on Slack for writing support.
-A backlog of documentation improvement needs is kept [here](https://github.com/fleetdm/fleet/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Aimprove+documentation%22).
+A backlog of documentation improvement needs is kept in the [documentation improvement issues](https://github.com/fleetdm/fleet/issues?q=is%3Aopen+is%3Aissue+label%3A%22%3Aimprove+documentation%22).

 - **Engineering alerts**
 The on-call developer is responsible for triaging new alerts in the #help-engineering Slack channel, such as failing unit tests.
 If the on-call developer has the ability to make the fix, they should do so.
 Otherwise, they should request help from the appropriate team.
 Filing a bug is also an option if the issue is not urgent.